-The state of Illinois has published a detailed framework to guide students, families, and educators on what types of experiences and information a student should have to make the most informed decision about college and career planning.
+The state of Illinois has published a detailed framework to guide students, families, and educators on the types of experiences and information a student should have to make the most informed decision about college and career planning.
 The framework recognizes the developmental nature of this preparation for students in that it begins in 8th grade and continues through high school.

 The Postsecondary & Career Expectations (PaCE) framework has been adopted by Community Unit School District 300, Central District 301, St. Charles School District 303, and Unit District 46.
 Within each district’s plan for developing students for success after high school, the framework details learning experiences within three key areas:

 In recognition of the strength of pooled resources and regional events, the ACCSS team responsible for student transition collaborates to plan regional college and career readiness for students and their families.
 For more information about upcoming workshops, see the College-Career Readiness Events link in the sidebar.